uPlayer/uPlayer/README.md

 ![uPlayer](res/uPlayer.png)

-##Brief

-This is a lightweight audio player for Mac Os x.
+A audio player for Mac Os x.

-Before you try uPlayer , take a look at iTunes and Pinna.

-But uPlayer's simpler and it UI is clear.

-Last.fm scrobbling is supported.
+Last.fm scrobbling and global key blinding is supported.

-If you're looking for a audio player in windows , [uPlayer windows version](http://liaogang.github.io/player)

 ##Download

 [Latest Releases](https://github.com/uPlayer/uPlayer/releases/latest)

+##Advance fetures

+* About global key blinding:
+uPlayer use a json format config file.
+You can find it in Menu uPlayer/KeyBlindings.
+This is the default codes:

+		{
+		  "super+d" : "to_play_random",
+	      "super+e": "to_play_pause_resume"
+		}

+You can change it yourself.
+Make sure all words is *lowecased*.

+* Last.fm:

+	 * uPlayer will scrobble songs when played half of time or 40 seconds.
+	 * uPlayer will send "nowPlaying" message to last.fm when a track started.
+	 * You can also mark a song loved via menu "Love @ Last.fm"

+##System

+Only tested in OS X 10.10 Yosemite

 ##ToDo